Bad habits that contribute to back and neck pain

 People have all sorts of reasons for avoiding the physician.
 Some have trouble fitting a physician’s visit into their busy schedules.
 Others are fearful of bad news or of receiving a lecture about their poor habits.

 Understandable as these reasons may be, there is no good reason to avoid regular check-ups or to decline to seek medical help for specific problems.
-Back pain, in particular, should never go ignored; if your back hurts, visit your physician before the condition has a chance to get worse.
+Back pain, in particular, should never go ignored.
+If your back hurts, visit your physician before the condition has a chance to get worse.
+Your physician may be able to diagnose the condition immediately and recommend a nonsurgical treatment plan.

-If your habits have caused you to develop a spinal condition, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you find meaningful relief from neck and back pain.
+If your habits have caused you to develop a spinal condition that has become severe enough to possibly require a surgical solution, contact Laser Spine Institute today.
+You will be able to speak to one of our Spine Care Consultants and learn how our minimally invasive outpatient procedures can help you find meaningful relief from neck and back pain.